MforMubashshera/mformubashshera/README.md

 ## Bio

+I am a researcher; I work closely with computer scientists and practitioners of practical privacy engineering.
-I have spent the last nine years collaborating with researchers and developers on a variety of cross-disciplinary projects.
+I have done a variety of cross-disciplinary projects where I got to practice and improve my technical problem-solving skills.
-My goal is to work more closely with security and privacy practitioners building tools to safeguard children online.

 Please address me as *Nazifa* if you cannot decide whether to be formal or not.
 If we are using titles *Mx Nazifa* is all right.
 I prefer *they/them* pronouns.

 ## Highlights